A guide to Australia’s little penguins

 At around four weeks of age, the chicks are left on their own while their parents continue bringing food back, returning as often as possible to feed them.
 But growing chicks are hungry, so they’ll try to get food from any adult they come across.

 They have a salt gland above their eyes that extracts the salt in their blood from the seawater.
-They secrete the salt by-product by sneezing or flicking it out of my nostrils.
+They secrete the salt by-product by sneezing or flicking it out of their nostrils.

 They have three eyelids: one at the top, one at the bottom and one clear membrane that they use like goggles underwater.